vaishnavucv/Project-winEvasion-Redteam/README.md

 - [ ] Effort calculated:- 100 hours 🕙 in 2.5 months 📆 [on-going porject] 	`Approximate value`
 - [ ] Add delight to the experience when all tasks are completed

+> [!WARNING]
+> Simulated attacks in this project reveal potential vulnerabilities that adversaries might exploit, emphasizing the need for robust cybersecurity measures.

+> [!CAUTION]
+> This project demonstrates sophisticated cyber-attacks, and its findings should be used responsibly to enhance defensive strategies and improve system security.

 ### **References**